 H.E.A.R.T.S. is an acronym for:

 Our services and resources are available for both the English and Spanish speaking communities in Kern County.
-The organization receives grant funding through the Department of Developmental Services, the California Department of Education, and Kern Regional Center.
+The organization receives grant funding through the California Department of Education.

 In 2002, H.E.A.R.T.S.
 Connection received the "Family Empowerment Center" grant from the California Department of Education to serve families who have children/adults with special needs from the ages of 3 to 22.

 In 1999, we moved out of the regional center building.
-We have 13 staff members who work out of Bakersfield, Delano, California City, Ridgecrest, Lake Isabella and Tehachapi Family Resource Centers/Libraries.
-Most of our staff are part-time some working as little as 10 hours per week to several who work 30-35 hours per week.
-Four of our staff members speak English and Spanish.
+We have 5 staff members who work out of Bakersfield to serve all of Kern County.
+Two of our staff members speak English and Spanish.

 Local agencies refer parents to our organization.
-We visit local Infant Development Programs on a monthly basis to provide support and resources to parents.
 Parents are also welcomed to call with concerns.